larilofman/react-rpg/README.md

 ### Running

-Start the project on localhost port 3000 with `npm start`.
+Start the project on localhost port 3000 with `npm run dev`.
 Build and serve the project on localhost port 5000 with `npm run bns`

 ## Major Components